apaz-cli/pgen/README.md

 * `%tokenkind`
 * Compiler option to generate runner C file
 * `%drop` tokens
-* `%main`/`%input`
+* `%main` and `%input`, to complement [daisho-explorer](https://github.com/apaz-cli/daisho-explorer).

 ## License

 The license for `pgen` is GPLv3.
 The license applies only to the files already in this repository.
-The code that you generate using `pgen` belongs to you (or whoever has the copyright to the `.tok`/`.peg` files it was generated from.
+The code that you generate using `pgen` belongs to you (or whoever has the copyright to the `.peg` file it was generated from.

 However, if you modify or distribute `pgen` itself then that must still follow the rules of the GPL.